alexk99/the_router/routing_perf_tests.md

 # Routing performance evaluation tests

-To evaluation maximum performance capability of TheRouter number of test was conducted.
+To evaluate maximum performance capability of TheRouter number of test was conducted.
-Performed tests tred to cover dirrent types of ipv4 traffic and load that a router can face in a real network.
+Performed tests tried to cover dirrent types of ipv4 traffic and load that a router might face in a real network.

 To generate test traffic PktGen software was used.
 PktGen is DPDK based stateless packet generator